uinb/fusotao-docs/docs/how-to-run-dex-upon-fusotao.md

 ## Initialize Dependencies

-Galois depends mysql to record all incoming commands including ask/bid/cancel, and trading pair management commands as well.
+Galois depends on mysql to record all incoming commands including ask/bid/cancel, and trading pair management commands as well.
 There are 3 groups of mysql table you must create before launching Galois:

 - t_sequence (the incoming events, VERY IMPORTANT, CAN NOT BE DELETED OR DROPED)
 - t_proof (where to store the proofs, can be re-generated after reboot Galois)